Tousif18/Air-quality-dataset-analysis-EDA/README.md

 🌫️ Air-Quality-Dataset-Analysis-EDA
 🚀 Challenge of the Month Project
-This project involves a comprehensive exploratory data analysis and visualization of an air quality dataset.
-The primary aim is to uncover meaningful patterns and relationships that can provide insights into air pollution trends and sensor data behavior.
+This project involves a comprehensive exploratory data analysis and visualisation of an air quality dataset.
+The primary aim is to uncover meaningful patterns and relationships that can provide insights into air pollution trends and sensor data behaviour.

 📊 Dataset Source
 https://www.kaggle.com/datasets/nishantbhadauria/datasetucimlairquality

 📁 Contents of This Repository

 📌 Overview of the dataset

 🔍 Exploratory Data Analysis (EDA)

-📈 Interactive and static visualizations
+📈 Interactive and static visualisations

 🧠 Key insights and patterns identified from the data

 ⚙️ Tools and Libraries Used

 matplotlib

 seaborn